saryjamie/quiz/README.md

 * Once the quiz begins, a timer starts.

+* If the answer is wrong timer will deduct 10 seconds from the total quiz time as a penalty

 * After the quiz ends, the user can save their initials and score to a highscores view using local storage.

+© 2019 Sary Jamie.
+All Rights Reserved.